LangsterGA/Toolbox-temp/README.md

 ## Requirements
 - Go.Data URL, username and password
 - Name of the outbreak you wish to extract data for
-- ArcGIS Pro (toolbox is known to be compatible with 2.8)
+- ArcGIS Pro (toolbox is known to be compatible with 2.8.3)
-- This toolbox is currently functioning with Go.Data version 40.2
+- *This toolbox is currently functioning with Go.Data version 40.2

 ## Set up
 - Download or clone the repo to your machine.
 To download, go to the green 'Code' button in the top right of this page and choose download zip.